HebiRobotics/hebi-hrdf/FORMAT.md

   - R25HeavyRightOutside

 **Optional attributes:**
-- `reversed` (string/enum) Whether or not the bracket is reversed, so that the bracket's normal output rather than input is connected to the previous element.
+- `reversed` (string/enum) Whether or not the bracket is reversed, so that the bracket's normal output rather than input is connected to the previous element and for frame conventions.
 Defaults to `False`.
 If `True`, then the interface types (see below) are reversed for purposes of validating connections between robot model elements.
   - False
   - True (Currently compatible for all bracket types, but will not be compatible with any future bracket with multiple outputs)